 Our Happy Kitchen

 A large cubby system with drawers had enough room to store all of our dry food and cooking utensils.
-It offered enough cooking space to prep basic meals and cook, but in the summertime, I would opt for a table and chairs outside for more room.
+It offered enough cooking space for basic prep meals and cook, but I would opt for a table and chairs outside in the summertime for more room.

 A Happy Bedtime

 The Happy fold out bed was more than large enough for the two of us!
 The bed converts from the back seat area that fold flat.
 When not made, it provides plenty of seating space to relax, eat dinner, and watch a movie.
 Come bedtime; it’s easy to convert and takes less than a minute to set up your bed.